mohsinalimat/ContainerScrollViewController/README.md

 ## Usage

-Subclasses of `ContainerScrollViewController` may be configured using storyboards or entirely in code.
+Subclasses of `ContainerScrollViewController` may be configured using storyboards or in code.

 It's also possible to use either of these approaches without subclassing, but instead using an arbitrary view controller in conjunction with the `ContainerScrollViewEmbedder` class, which is described later.